 Similar to the enhanced offense for older drivers, if teen drinking and driving occurs with the BAL at .05 or above, the individual must complete a substance abuse course before the driving suspension is lifted.

-You have a short window, just 10 days, to request an administrative hearing once you are released that will potentially allow you to get your license back after the DUI.
-At that hearing you can contest the suspension.
-A lawyer handles all the paperwork to request the hearing, since they need to issue subpoenas.
-It’s extremely important to contact a lawyer right away because of this 10-day window.
+After a DUI arrest, you will have only a 10-day temporary driver license.
+You have this short window, just 10 days, to request an administrative hearing to contest the suspension once you are released.
+Your criminal law attorney will handle all of the paperwork to request the hearing, since subpoenas will be issued.
+It is extremely important to contact a lawyer right away because of this 10-day window.
 A DUI is unlike any other crime due to this time restraint.
 A court-appointed lawyer is not able to assist you in this manner because they do not practice this area of the law.

 Once you receive your hearing date in the mail, your temporary driving privilege is extended up to 30 days.

-At the hearing, your lawyer will contest the legitimacy of the DUI license suspension itself.
+At the hearing, your lawyer will contest the legitimacy of the license suspension and you could possible get your license back.

-If you blow over .08, your license is revoked, and it is suspended for 6 months.
-If you refuse to blow, your license is revoked, and it is suspended for 1 year.
+If you blow over the legal limit, which is .08 in Florida, your license is revoked and suspended for 6 months.
+If you refuse to blow into the police officer’s breathalyzer, your license is revoked, and it is suspended for 1 year.
 This type of license suspension is called an administrative suspension.
-Your DUI ticket is considered a temporary driving permit for the 10-day period which is discussed on this page.
+You may be able to obtain a temporary driving permit for the 10-day period, which is discussed on this page.
 For information on additional convictions, start here.

-DUI expungement or sealing is only possible in Florida for one case.
-You might be able to get the DUI reduced to Reckless Driving, or it’s possible that the charges will be dismissed.
-You also could win acquittal in court.
-If the DUI charge leads to a conviction, you cannot expunge it.
+DUI expungement is only possible in Florida for one charge.
+If your DUI charge lead to a conviction, you cannot expunge it.
 Since you have to be adjudicated on a DUI in Florida, you could move to have it sealed.

-Ideally, your lawyer would successfully negotiate to have the charged reduced to a lesser charge such as Reckless Driving.
-That’s possible if there’s an evidentiary problem (e.g. no probable cause for the initial traffic stop) or if the state can’t prove DUI.
-Usually the defense for DUI is based on a pretrial evidentiary problem for the state or lack of proof of faculty impairment.
+If you have not yet been convicted of DUI, it is possible for a criminal law attorney to successfully negotiate to have it reduced to a lesser charge, such as reckless driving.
+If there is an evidentiary problem (e.g. no probable cause for the initial traffic stop) or if the state can’t prove the DUI, the charge will likely be reduced.
+Usually the defense for DUI is based on a pretrial evidentiary problem or lack of proof of faculty impairment.